When is the best time to book cheap flights to Tokyo?

 Getting around Tokyo

 Tokyo is known internationally for having great public transport.
 It’s clean, safe and efficient.
 Tourists usually stick to the subway or Japan Railways (JR).
 The subway has 13 different lines that run from early morning to late evening.
 Avoid the rush hours if possible as they can get extremely crowded.
 You can buy a Tokyo Combination Ticket which offers unlimited rides on the Tokyo trains, subway and bus lines for one day.
 Taxis are safe, clean and comfortable, but among the highest-priced in the world.
 Drivers might not speak English, so it’s a good idea to have your destinations written in Japanese before boarding.

 Tokyo insider information

-- Tokyo is the largest city in the world.
-The city is made up of a series of small towns and neighbourhoods, each with its own history, flavour, and atmosphere, organized into 23 wards.
-Depending on how you like to explore a city, you may want to make a plan as to which districts/wards you want to visit and sites you want to see before arriving.
+- Tokyo is made up of a series of small towns and neighbourhoods, each with its own history, flavour, and atmosphere, organized into 23 wards.
+Given the city’s size, it might be a good idea to decide what you want to see before booking your flight to Tokyo and plan well ahead.